Amazon Prime is a useful subscription for a lot of things, but it can be a lifesaver for families on vacation.

 But there’s one way that Amazon Prime can really come through for families, both when it comes to trip preparation and even while on vacation, and that’s free, two-day shipping (in some cases, even faster).

-At no time in history has shopping and delivery been quite so convenient, and it’s slowly changing how parents travel.
+At no time in history has shopping and delivery been quite so convenient, and it’s changing how parents travel.
 Gone are the days when your packing list had to be checked and double-checked—or else you’d suffer the consequences of forgetting an important item.

 Here, we’ve provided some suggestions for what to order online ahead of time and what’s best to send directly to your vacation destination.